Partially Observable Szilard Engines: Engine

 To ensure that the memory is in a specific state, the gas has to be compressed to half the volume---work is done on the gas, on average at least $kT \ln(2)$ joules.

-This simple argument alone shows that \LS's engine could never produce net work output, unless the memorizing is implemented at a lower temperature than the work extraction process.
-At best, \LS's engine can recuperate the energetic costs encountered by the observer for running the memory.
+This simple argument alone shows that \LS's engine could never produce net work output.
+At best, \LS's engine can recover the energetic costs encountered by the observer for running the memory.
+Unless the memorizing is implemented at a {\em lower} temperature than the work extraction process.

 We end up with an engine that, while producing no net work output when run at fixed temperature, nonetheless provides a concrete mechanism to {\em convert} between work and information.
 On average, the process that generates a data representation turns $kT \ln(2)$ joules into one bit of information, and the work extraction process turns one bit into $kT \ln(2)$ joules.
 In units of nats, which might be more natural for some, on average one nat can be converted into $kT$ joules and vice versa.